magenta-aps/mox/doc/user/api/list.rst

 --------------
 .. http:get:: /(service)/(object)

-   A List operation returns one or more whole objects as JSON.
+   The List operation returns one or more whole objects as JSON.

    It is similar to a :ref:`ReadOperation`, but uses a slightly different syntax.
 The UUID is given as a parameter.
 With this syntax is is possible to